someengineering/resoto.com/blog/2022/05-10-resoto-graph-traversal/index.md

 ![DigitalOcean Droplet](img/droplet_surrounding.svg)

-This diagram reveals a lot of information that is also easy to grasp.
-We needed to define the droplet by id and do a couple of graph traversals.
-We directly see the related DigitalOcean team and project, its usage as a Kubernetes node in a cluster, know how to reach a service via a load balancer, and see the attached volumes.
+This diagram reveals a lot of useful information.
+It shows the related DigitalOcean team and project and the droplets usage as a node in a Kubernetes cluster and backend of a load balancer as well as its attached volumes.

 Modeling the resources as graph nodes and the relationships as edges is a natural way to capture this information.
 You can think of the graph as a digital twin of your infrastructure metadata.
 Resoto allows you to explore and extract meaningful information from your infrastructure with a simple search.